-Source: TRACECA (2011)
+Source: TRACECA (2013)

-Kyrgyzstan does not possess a unified railway network but a series of dead-end lines inherited from the Soviet Union.
-The total length of the network is 425 km with Russian-style track gauge of 1 520 mm.
-Separate railway branches enable to connect regions of Kyrgyzstan with neighbouring countries Kazakhstan and Uzbekistan.
-The Northern line goes from Issyk-Kul to Kazakhstan passing through the Capital-city Bishkek whereas the two dead-end lines in the South-Western part of the country connect the large populated and industrial centres with the Fergana railway ring in Uzbekistan.
+Kyrgyzstan does not possess a unified railway network but rather a series of dead-end lines inherited from the Soviet Union.
+The total length of the network is 467 km with a Russian-style track gauge of 1,520 mm.
+Separate railway branches connect regions of Kyrgyzstan with Kazakhstan in the North and Uzbekistan in the South.
+The Northern line goes from Issyk-Kul to Kazakhstan passing through the capital city, Bishkek, whereas the four dead-end lines at Tas-Kumyr, Zhalal-Abad, Osh and Kizil-Kiya in the South-Western part of the country connect the large populated and industrial centres with the Fergana railway ring in Uzbekistan.